 How do startup incubators make money?
-The query of whether startup incubators can be profitable has been raised by both businesspeople and financiers, yet the response is not always apparent.
+The question of whether incubator programs for companies can be profitable has been raised by both businesspeople and financiers, yet the answer is not always clear.

 On one hand, some believe that running an incubator program is a profitable endeavor.
 On the other hand, some think it’s not possible to monetize such programs.
 In this blog post, we'll explore both sides of the debate to answer: how do startup incubators make money?